Factbox - Trump fills top jobs for his administration

-U.S. President-elect Donald Trump has chosen Republican Representative Ryan Zinke of Montana as his interior secretary, according to media reports.
-Zinke, a former Navy SEAL commander, has yet to accept the offer and has given no indication as to which way he is leaning, Politico reported.
+U.S. President-elect Donald Trump named Goldman Sachs Group Inc (GS.N) executive Gary Cohn on Monday to head his White House National Economic Council, a group tasked with coordinating economic policy across federal agencies.

 The following is a list of Republican Trump's selections for top jobs in his administration.
-All the posts but those of national security adviser, the White House chief of staff, White House director of the National Economic Council and White House strategist require Senate confirmation.
+All the posts but that of national security adviser, the White House chief of staff, White House director of the National Economic Council and White House strategist require Senate confirmation:

 U.S. ATTORNEY GENERAL: JEFF SESSIONS